 Napiers spent a great deal of time researching and developing a range of solutions.
 The requirement was to allow sufficient airflow across the radiator with adjustment to correctly regulate the cooling.
 This requirement increased as the engine Series was developed and required extra cooling.

 The solution was to create an annular radiator allowing air to pass through the spinner of the aircraft.
 As can be seen in the images several types of annular radiator were tested and developed.
-In reality very few Sabre engined aircraft actually received this modification die to the war ending.
-The unique Vickers Warwick HG248 was the only twin engined Sabre aircraft and it had annular radiators.
+In reality very few Sabre engined aircraft actually received this modification due to the aircraft no longer being required after the end of the war.
+The unique Vickers Warwick HG248 was the only twin engined Sabre aircraft and was fitted with annular radiators.